Amazon services down for multiple users - Downdetector

-(Reuters) - Amazon.com Inc’s platforms including Alexa and Prime Video were down for multiple users late Wednesday, according to outage monitoring website Downdetector.
+June 23 (Reuters) - Amazon.com Inc's (AMZN.O) platforms including Alexa and Prime Video were down for multiple users late Wednesday, according to outage monitoring website Downdetector.

 More than 4,000 user reports indicated issues with Amazon's online store site, while over a thousand users reported problems with Prime Video and 300 with Alexa, according to Downdetector.